gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 that are compatible to offer in parallel with DTLS 1.3 Chunks.
 This includes {{RFC6083}} or more likely its replacement.
-This will result in that a number of different SCTP parameters may be included that are not possible to use simultanous.
+This will result in that a number of different SCTP parameters may be included that are not possible to use simultaneously.
 Instead the responder needs to parse these parameters to figure out which sets of solutions that are offered that the implementation support, and apply its security policies to select the most approriate.
 For example an offer of DTLS